 Aetna Long Term Disability Insurance Claims Lawyers

 Aetna is one of the largest insurance providers in the United States, with a network of over 22 million medical members, nearly 13 million dental members, and 1.2 million healthcare providers, almost 700,000 specialists and primary care doctors, and nearly 6,000 hospitals.
 The company’s full-year net income for 2017 was $1.9 billion, according to the company’s own blog and press releases.
-The company was founded in the 1800s and in 2017, it became a subsidiary of CVS Health.
+The company was founded in the 1800s and in 2017, the company’s disability insurance business was bought by Hartford.
 The company sells consumer-directed health insurance, traditional health insurance, and related services.

 With so many policyholders across the country, the company is responsible for paying for benefits when they are needed the most.
 Unfortunately, individuals may find that obtaining the long term disability benefits they paid for can be a complicated process, fraught with confusion, delays, and unexpected denials of valid claims.
 If you’ve become disabled and need to file a claim with Aetna, turn to an experienced disability insurance attorney for assistance.
 The attorneys at Abell and Capitan Law can help you, no matter what stage of the process you might be in.
 Do you need help understanding your policy and what you’re entitled to?
 Call us.
 Do you need assistance filing your disability claim?
 Call us.
 Have you filed a claim and been stonewalled by the insurance company?
 Let us help you.

 We know that getting long term disability benefits from companies like Aetna can seem like an uphill battle.
 Let our team put our experience and skill to work for you.
 Contact us at (267) 419-7888, fill out a contact form, or chat with us live to schedule a free consultation.
 We won’t collect any attorneys fees until you are paid the disability benefits you are owed.

 Do I Need a Long Term Disability Insurance Lawyer?